 1142 Lafayette Street building photo was discussed as a former Tinner/Tin Smith in 1909 and Speed Shop over its many years September 11, 2017 on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived and Closed group with over 20,000 members on Facebook.

 Lafayette Medical Center